photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 files from your computer or smartphone as if they were local.

 !!! note
-    PhotoPrism can also sync files *from* an external storage system (like Nextcloud) via WebDAV.
+    PhotoPrism can also sync files *from* an external storage system (like ownCloud) via WebDAV.
     See [instructions](/user-guide/settings/sync/).

 The originals folder URL for public servers is: